Justin Fields Draft Profile

 Justin Fields had arguably the greatest single game quarterback performance in College Football History against Clemson in the playoffs in his final season.
 In that game, Fields threw for 385 yards, six touchdowns, and one interception.
 Ohio State were big underdogs coming into this game, but Fields would not be denied.
 He started the game off slinging it and got the Buckeyes up by a touchdown in the middle of the second quarter.
 On a third down, he stepped up in the pocket and took off for the first down.
 He got blasted by the linebacker and took a hit straight to the ribs that would put most quarterbacks out for the season.
 Two plays later, Fields limped back into the game and threw a touchdown on his first pass.
 Despite being in excruciating pain, Fields came back in the game to lead a two minute drill at the end of the half.
 He kept taking monster hits play-after-play, but was able to throw another touchdown before the end of the half to put the Buckeyes up by 21.
 Fields was just as good in the second half throwing two touchdowns of over 50 air yards.
 Fields led up Ohio State to an upset win over Clemson and would take OSU to the college football championship.
 He was the boxer that kept spitting blood, but wouldn’t go down.
 Fields has the “it” factor and is capable of being an MVP quarterback.

 In all likelihood, Fields future will be determined where he ends up.
 He is a boom or bust prospect that has a high ceiling and low floor.
 Fields needs to be put somewhere with a great quarterback coach who will develop his mechanics and decision making.
 Fields should be in an offense that utilizes play-action and downfield passing.
 An offense that lets him throw on the run and scramble if need be.
 It would also be nice for him to have a veteran quarterback that he can play backup for and eventually take the reigns from once he is ready.
 Good quarterback mentors for him would include: Alex Smith, Cam Newton, or Teddy Bridgewater.
-Fields will definitely be a top 10 pick and there are a few fits for him at the top of the draft.
+Fields will definitely be a top 10 pick and he is a well rounded prospect.
 He would fit perfectly in Darrell Bevel’s system in Jacksonville.
 He also has familiarity with head coach Urban Meyer who used to coach Ohio State.
-If the Jaguars decide to pass on Fields, the Lions, Broncos, Panthers, and Patriots are all potential fits.
+If the Jaguars decide to pass on Fields, the Lions, 49ers, and Raiders are all potential fits.
 Lions head coach, Dan Campbell says he wants players who are will to bite people’s knee caps off.
 Fields has that same type of mentality and grit to him.
 Mark Brunell is the quarterbacks coach in Detroit and he would help clean up Fields’ inconsistencies and mechanics.
 He also wouldn’t have to play right away and can sit behind Jared Goff (who may not be an open book).
 The Lions have the picks if they want to trade up and would be a great destination for Justin Fields.
+After the 49ers have traded up, I expect them to be a likely landing spot for Fields.
+This would be another great fit.
+Kyle Shanahan gets the quarterback who can make every throw possible and Fields inherits a great supporting cast.
+This is a match made in heaven.

 Fields actually reminds me of a more athletic Matthew Stafford.
 Both Fields and Stafford have a top notch arm and deep ball.
 Each of them are known for playing through injuries and being guys who their teammates love.
 Both guys are leaders, Fields along with Trevor Lawrence led the movement to play college football in 2020.
 Fields can make tight window throws and improvise on broken plays.
 Fields is faster and a better runner than Stafford, but both players have a lot of similarities.
 Fields will ultimately be one of the first quarterbacks taken in the draft and has a very bright future.